KishoreKammela/JobBoardly/README.md

 - For a comprehensive list and description of all application routes, please see: [**Application Routes Documentation**](./docs/reference/02-routes-documentation.md)
 - For a detailed breakdown of the project's files and folders, please see: [**Folder Structure Deep Dive**](./docs/reference/04-folder-structure-deep-dive.md)
+- For the architectural principles and development patterns, refer to the [**Development Strategy & Architecture**](./docs/reference/05-code-cleaning-strategies.md).
 - For a detailed specification of the backend API, including endpoints, request/response schemas, and mock data, please see the [**API Documentation**](./docs/api/v1/README.md).

 ## Configuration & Setup